-Marc Morgan has lived in Washington, DC for over 10-years and is a proud Ward 1 resident.
+Marc Morgan is a proud Ward 1 resident, ANC Commissioner, proud father of DJ a 21-yr old US Marine, and a graduate of the District of Columbia Public Schools.
 Marc is a very active member of the D.C. community, volunteering his time and energy for several community-based organizations, and is an active voice in local DC politics.
-Marc has been elected twice as President of the LeDroit Park Civic Association, and serves on the Boards of Adams Morgan Mainstreet, D.C.
-Black Pride, and Log Cabin Republicans.
+Marc has been twice elected as President of the LeDroit Park Civic Association, and serves on the Board of Adams Morgan Mainstreet, and DC Black Pride, as well as host of National Boards.

 In addition to his work to support and protect the environment and further the educational priorities of the District of Columbia, Marc has also worked in the HIV/AIDS community locally and nationally.
-As a fundraiser and lobbyist, he promoted and secured funding for HIV/AIDS services that provided measurable reductions in new infection rates.
+He promoted and secured funding for HIV/AIDS services that provided measurable reductions in new infection rates.
 His work was primarily based around communities of color, and people living with HIV/AIDS.
-Understanding how the myths and stigmas of HIV affect low-income communities, he worked with local and state agencies, corporations and foundations to identify resources and out-reach strategies that promoted prevention in some of the most highly affected communities.

-Like his direct descendent - Garret A. Morgan (inventor of the stop light, gas mask and fire suit) - Marc has innovative ideas to drive the community towards the future, not the past.
-He is an entrepreneur and small business owner who fights to bring jobs back to the District of Columbia to propel a better economy, more small business, less crime and better educational choices for those living in Washington, D.C.
+Like his the great-grandson of - Garret A. Morgan (inventor of the stop light, gas mask and fire suit) - Marc has innovative ideas to drive the community towards the future, not the past.
+He is an entrepreneur and small business owner who will fight to bring jobs back to the District of Columbia to propel a better economy, more small business, less crime and better educational choices in all 8 Wards.

-Marc is a graduate of Miami University, with a B.A in Political Science.
-He is also the proud father of a US Marine, his 19 year old son, D.J
+Marc is a graduate of Miami University, with a B.A. in Political Science.